AMS-Complete/Attendance-Management-System/README.md

 <br>
 Use Case Diagram:
 <br>
-Use Case diagram is made by Zahra Bibi.
+use case diagram was prepared by Zahra Bibi and aims to clearly describe the system’s interactions, user roles, and functional behavior.